Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

 a.
 The LinkForSpringBootBackend is a github link to a commercial project I did as an intern.
    (I delete some part to ensure the security of the system) (demonstration of backend skill)

-  1. Informationeloped of real-estate website, it can intuitively show information related to real estates, including price, address, room type, rental and trading information, inspection record etc.
+  1. A real-estate website, it can intuitively show information related to real estates, including price, address, room type, rental and trading information, inspection record etc.

   2. I was responsible for the development of databases and servers.